leszkolukasz/leszkolukasz/README.md

 ## About me

 My name is Łukasz Leszko and I'm currently studying Computer Science :computer: and Mathematics :heavy_division_sign: at University of Warsaw.
-My main field of interest is Python development and I'm currently aspiring to become a ML Engineer.
+Recently I became Junior Software Engineer at Devbridge.
+I'm currently aspiring to become a ML Engineer.

 I'm also a retired competitive programmer, a keen Rubik's cube solver, and esoteric programming languages enjoyer.